ashklein6/izi-access/README.md

 ### Next Steps

+- [ ] Connect additional sections of 360 to allow edits
 - [ ] Implement a photo gallery on each 360
 - [ ] Implement ability to comment on a 360, where comments are published after admin approval
 - [ ] Implement file upload and download functionality